 - Set alarms during your day for you to spend a minute taking a few deep breaths and checking in with yourself

 - Schedule buffer time before and after stressful events like difficult classes, meetings, appointments, etc. so that you don’t have to rush and you have time to decompress if needed

 - Plan out what you’ll eat, wear, and other small decisions the night before to help you fall asleep more easily and to relieve yourself of those decisions in the morning

 - Intentionally build social time into your day, especially if you live alone, by going to a recreational class, going to a cafe to read, or making plans with friends

 Assessing how you feel only takes a minute and makes the everyday stress of life a lot easier to deal with.
 Don’t underestimate the easy yet impactful act of checking in with yourself.

-and tell us about it.
+Book a vent session and tell us about it.